 Most people get the lawnmower out and don’t consider what length they are mowing grass to and in most cases, people are mowing too short.
-Mowing your lawn short can actually harm your grass in many ways.
-By reducing the grass leaves it diminishes the grass plants ability to photosynthesise and make its own food.
+Mowing your lawn short can harm your grass in many ways.
+Reducing the grass leaves diminishes the grass plants' ability to photosynthesise and make its own food.
 If the grass plants can't produce enough food they use reserves from its roots.
-The lawn will then become thin and weak and the grass will gradually disappear. the result will be a very sorry looking lawn with lots of weeds.
+The lawn will then become thin and weak and the grass will gradually disappear. the result will be a very sorry-looking lawn with lots of weeds.
 A bonus to leaving the grass leaves long is that it looks better.
 It will look healthy thick and lush. by mowing high the overall look of your lawn will be transformed.

-If you need help bringing your lawn back to life and getting it looking as lucious as it did when it was first laid then contact Yorkshire Lawn Care today
+If you need help bringing your lawn back to life and getting it looking as luscious as it did when it was first laid then contact Yorkshire Lawn Care today